pypa/pipx/docs/how-to/use-uv-backend.md

 ## Cache layout

 `pipx run` under the uv backend caches in `UV_CACHE_DIR` instead of `PIPX_VENV_CACHEDIR`.
-Switching the default backend on a host that already used `pipx run` leaves the old pipx cache behind: `pipx environment` prints both paths so you can inspect them and remove the unused one manually.
+Switching the default backend on a host that already used `pipx run` leaves the old pipx cache behind.
+Use `pipx cache dir` to find that cache and `pipx cache purge` to remove its environments.
 The 14-day expiry sweep that pipx applies to its own venv cache does not extend to uv's cache, which uv manages on its own schedule (`uv cache clean`).